How much is a personal injury case worth?

 - The level of negligence demonstrated by the at-fault party.

-Below you will find the dollar amounts The Law Offices of Christopher Jackson was about to recover for their injury cases.
-Please keep in mind these cases date back to 2007 when Mr. Jackson began practicing law in the realm of personal injury.
+Below you will find the case results and dollar amounts The Law Offices of Christopher Jackson recovered for injury cases.

 Just like you, if you do choose to contact Mr. Jackson, all of the victims involved in these injury cases did not have to pay a dime to The Law Offices of Christopher Jackson until they received their settlement.